20 Online Skills Retirees Are Using To Make Extra Income From Home

 Teaching ESL: Make Money Helping Others Learn English

 Teaching English online isn’t just for recent grads or expats.
 Retirees with clear speech and patience can do well helping international students build language skills.
-Platforms like VIPKid and Cambly handle all the backend stuff, scheduling, payments, and student matching.

-Many retirees enjoy the steady rhythm of a few lessons per week while seeing students grow.
 It’s a direct way to earn and connect across borders, no passport required.

 Video Editing: Turn Footage Into Profitable Projects

 The internet runs on video, and most creators don’t want to handle the editing.
 That’s where retirees with attention to detail can jump in.

-Basic editing skills using tools like iMovie, DaVinci Resolve, or Adobe Premiere can bring in $20 to $60 an hour.
+This isn’t just for tech pros, it’s for anyone who can follow instructions and deliver a clean final product.
 For retirees who enjoy a bit of creativity without the chaos of full production, editing checks all the boxes.

 Data Entry: Low-Stress Jobs With Reliable Income

 Data entry is simple, steady work that doesn’t require much beyond basic typing skills and accuracy.
 Companies hire freelancers to handle records, spreadsheets, and back-end updates.
-It pays around $10 to $20 per hour and usually comes with flexible hours.

-No meetings.
-No phone calls.
-Just clean data input.
 For retirees looking to keep things low-stress while still bringing in a few hundred a month, this is one of the easiest doors to walk through.
 No hustle, no headache.

-25 Creative Side Hustles That Can Make $12,000+ a Month (Some Are Remote)
+Related: 25 Creative Side Hustles That Can Make $12,000+ a Month (Some Are Remote)

 Voiceover Work: Use Your Voice to Earn From Home